p2c2e/p2c2e.github.io/_posts/articles/2025-10-31-illusion-of-competence.md

 - Builders who can assemble components, but not explain tradeoffs.
 - Programmers who trust AI answers even when the answers are wrong.

-This is not their fault.\
+This is not their fault.
 They never had to learn slowly.
+Organizations have an obligation to help them.

 ## The Compass: The Original "AI Problem"